In this article, you’ll find answers to questions like:

-The imbalance of the teenage brain is what leads to irrationality at times, according to Simpson.
-The emotional part of the brain is usually fully formed by the early teens, but the rational part is not completed until the early to mid-twenties.
+The imbalance of the teenage brain is what leads to irrationality at times, Simpson says.
+The emotional part of the brain is usually fully formed by the early teens, but the rational part is not completely developed until the early to mid-twenties.

 Family members and caregivers who think their teens are spiraling into dire problems struggle with how to stop defiant behavior.
-If children are skipping or flunking school, running away or becoming physically threatening, it’s natural to have questions and concerns, such as:
+If children skip or flunk school, run away or become physically threatening, it’s natural to have questions and concerns, such as:

 - Could the problem stem from a mental health issue, drugs/alcohol or a learning disability?

-- Is it possible the issue is caused by a traumatic event in the teen's life?
+- Is it possible the issue is caused by a traumatic event in my teen's life?

-- Should they have their child arrested to obtain access to affordable help?
+- Should I have my child arrested to obtain access to affordable help?

 “Some degree of acting out is perfectly normal, but if the issues are constant, persistent and disruptive to your family life, there are several resources that may help,” Simpson says.
 “A good assessment by a professional is extremely important to know what the next step is for your family if you think something more might be going on.”

-High-risk times for teens occur during life changes when it’s difficult to maintain communication, says Deborah Newell, director of Triple P — Positive Parenting Program.
+High-risk times for teens occur during life changes when it’s difficult to maintain communication, says Deborah Newell, director of the Positive Parenting Program, known as Triple P, for Community Partners of South Florida.
 The quality of family life tends to decrease when stresses increase, such as marital conflicts, blending of families, changes in parental employment or finances, relocations or changing schools, parental depression, exam periods, problems with friends or dating, and family deaths or illnesses.

 If a youth faces misdemeanor offenses, Palm Beach County offers a Juvenile First Offender Program, coordinated through the school district police, to target core issues with support services.
 Several alternative education programs in the county address youth needs, such as substance abuse and/or academic and behavior issues.

-Parents also can seek help from Children’s Home Society and the Urban League of Palm Beach County, which provide Children In Need of Services/Families In Need of Services.
+You can seek help from Children’s Home Society of Florida and the Urban League of Palm Beach County, which provide Children In Need of Services/Families In Need of Services.
 They receive funding in part from the Department of Juvenile Justice and have agreements with the school district, Boswell and Gerlock say.

-• Marie Boswell, Delinquency Prevention specialist, Florida Department of Juvenile Justice, Office of Prevention and Victim Services
+• Marie Boswell, former delinquency prevention specialist, Florida Department of Juvenile Justice's Prevention and Victim Services

 • Barbara Gerlock, chair of Circuit 15 Juvenile Justice Advisory Board